FabianEtling/demo-range-slider/README.md

 ## Build

 `npm run start` builds the component and starts a server on [localhost:3000](http://localhost:3000).

+## Test

+### Range Slider Component

 For testing porposes, a demo HTML page is provided at [localhost:3000/test/demo.html](http://localhost:3000/test/demo.html).

+### Poem Filter Component

+The `demo-poem-filter` element integrates the slider to filter a list of poem data, see [localhost:3000/test/demo_poem-filter.html](http://localhost:3000/test/demo.html).